Chapter 6: Contract Administration

 To the maximum extent practicable, CORs must receive COR training, including theater-specific training, before deployment so that they are ready upon arrival.
 COR training should focus on the duties of a COR, ethics training, and specific issues, terms, and conditions of the SOW associated with the contract to which the COR will be assigned.

-The following additional courses are available, depending on the mission of the COR:
+The following additional courses are available and may be relevant depending on the mission of the COR:

 - CLC 004, Market Research